The Epicurean System

 Section 4

-Upon this the Epicureans would not have been slow to reply that since the distance from the moon to the center of our globe is 60 times as great as our distance from this same center, the spherical surface having the radius of the moon’s orbit is 3,600 times as great as that of the earth.
+The Epicureans replied that the distance from the moon to the center of the Earth is 60 times as great as our distance from this same center.
+This means that the spherical surface has the radius of the moon’s orbit 3,600 times as great as that of the earth.

 Section 5